Registration with Accessibility Services

 The Bursary for Students with Disabilities (BSWD) and the Canada Student Grant for Services and Equipment for Persons with Permanent Disabilities (CSG-PDSE) are grants available to students with permanent disabilities.

-These grants have no repayment required and can cover disability-related educational costs for services or equipment that are required for post-secondary participation.
+These grants have no repayment required and can cover disability-related educational costs for services or equipment required for post-secondary participation.

-If you do not qualify for OSAP you can apply to external awards and scholarships offered through the College or other community organizations, utilize personal savings or family RESP contributions, or inquire about a student line of credit through a financial institution.
+If you do not qualify for OSAP, you can apply for external awards and scholarships offered through the college or other community organizations, utilize personal savings or family RESP contributions, or inquire about a student line of credit through a financial institution.

 If you are taking a reduced course load as an accommodation of your disability, it can be considered the equivalent of a full course load carried by a student without a disability.
 OSAP requires a minimum course load of 40%.